Learning New Tasks from a Few Examples with Soft-Label Prototypes: Approach: few-shot learning with Soft-Label Prototypes (SLPs)

 Once we find the lines, we use the endpoints of each line as the location of soft-label prototypes.
-Therefore, we would have $2l$ prototypes if there are $l$ lines fitted on $n$ centroids. \citet{ilia-3} mathematically define finding the class distribution at each soft-label prototype as a constrained optimisation problem.
+Therefore, for $l$ lines fitted on $n$ centroids we have $2l$ prototypes.
+Then, we need to find the class distribution at each end point / soft-label prototype.
+We develop and experiment with two different approaches to finding the class distributions, one based on constraint optimisation (\textit{constraintSLP}), and another based on gradient descent (\textit{DeepSLP}).